aquasecurity/trivy-operator/docs/docs/configuration-auditing/built-in-policies.md

 ### Processing information

-The Trivy Operator pulls the information from the [defsec] respository.
+The Trivy Operator pulls the information from the [trivy-policies] respository.

 Once the Trivy Operator is installed inside the Kubernetes cluster, it will perform the following processes:

 1. The [node-collector] will collect infrastructure data from node filesystem and processes
 2. It then outputs the data as JSON output
-3. The the Rego policies (cis-controls) from [defsec] are executed against the infrastructure data (JSON) and return evaluation results as ConfigAudit and Compliance reports
+3. The the Rego policies (cis-controls) from [trivy-policies] are executed against the infrastructure data (JSON) and return evaluation results as ConfigAudit and Compliance reports

 ## General